Volker Beck (politician): Personal life

 Beck is openly gay.
 He lived in a long-term partnership with Jacques Teyssier until his death from cancer in Berlin on 25 July 2009.
 The couple had officially registered their partnership in 2008, after 16 years.
 Beck later entered into a relationship with architect Adrian Petkov, and after registering their partnership in the summer of 2017, the two married on the first day of legal same-sex marriage in Kreuzberg.

-Possession of drugs
+Possession of crystal meth

 In March 2016, a police search based on reasonable suspicion that Beck had purchased and was in possession of a small amount (lowest classification under German narcotics law) of a controlled substance, lead to the seizure of 0.6 grams of an alleged drug.
-Media reports have claimed that the found substance was crystal meth.
+Reportedly, the substance found was crystal meth.
 Legal proceedings ended with a fine of €7,000 under the classification of "minimal guilt" in April 2016.
 In the aftermath the Green Party decided for him to remain their spokesperson for religious affairs and elected him to become spokesperson for immigration policy.
 Irene Mihalic replaced him as spokesperson for domestic policy.